melekhilaleroglu/starter-hugo-academic/content/home/research.md

 "Voting Behavior of Negative Partisans in Multiparty Systems"

 "Strategic Polarized Voter: How Affective Polarization Influences Vote Choice in European Democracies"

-"Examining the Impact of Party Polarization on Protest Behavior"